 Do probiotics offer health benefits?

-Probiotics can support health in a variety of ways and have been studied for their role in:
+Probiotics may help support health in a variety of ways and have been studied for their role in:

 - Improved digestion